daniellegruber/ts-traversal/README.md

 2. typeInference.ts
-    - First, the program encounters the assignment statement `A = ...` in lines 1-2.
+    1. The program encounters the assignment statement `A = ...` in lines 1-2.
+      - Since the RHS is of type `g.SyntaxType.Matrix`,
       - `var_types` is thus updated to the following:
+    ```typescript
+    {
+      name: 'A',
+      type: 'float',
+      ndim: 2,
+      dim: [ 2, 3 ],
+      ismatrix: true,
+      ispointer: true,
+      isstruct: false,
+      initialized: false
+    },
+    ```

-    - Next, the program encounters the assignment statement `B = ...` in line 3.
+    2. The program encounters the assignment statement `B = ...` in line 3.
+      -
       - `var_types` is thus updated to the following:
-    - Next, the program encounters the assignment statement `C = ...` in line 3.
+    3. The program encounters the assignment statement `C = ...` in line 3.
+      - Since the RHS is of type `g.SyntaxType.BinaryOperator`,

 3. generateCode.ts